 You can use the same formula to count cells between two numbers the same way you are using COUNTIFS with two dates.
 All you need to do is to remove the DATE function from the COUNTIFS formula and you are good to go.

-If you have additional questions about how to use COUNTIFS with date ranges and multiple criteria, please let me know by posting a comment.
+Alternatively, if you have additional questions about how to use COUNTIFS with date ranges and multiple criteria, please let me know by posting a comment.